argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Post-Selector.md

 # Post Selector all generators

-The `selector` field on a generator allows an `ApplicationSet` to post-filter results using [the Kubernetes common labelSelector format](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) and the generated values.
+The `selector` field on a generator allows an `ApplciationSet` to post-filter results using [the Kubernetes common labelSelector format](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) and the generated values.

 `matchLabels` is a map of `{key,value}` pairs.
 This `list` generator generates a set of two `Applications`, which is then filtered using `matchLabels` to only the list element containing the key `env` with value `staging`:
 ```